 Early Growth: By the end of 1897 the Order was thoroughly rooted in New England, along the upper Atlantic seaboard and into Canada.
 Within the next eight years it branched out from Quebec to California, and from Florida to Washington.

 Insurance Today: From a very modest beginning, the Knights of Columbus has grown into a Fortune 1000 insurance company.
-The Order has over $25 Billion in assets and over $114 Billion of life insurance in force.
+The Order has over $28 Billion in assets and over $119 Billion of life insurance in force.
 Knights of Columbus Insurance has an A+ Superior rating from A.M.
-Best as of January 1, 2019.
-The Knights of Columbus currently offers Life Insurance, Annuities, Long Term Care Insurance, and Disability Income products to its members and their families.
+Best as of January 1, 2022.
+The Knights of Columbus currently offers Life Insurance, Annuities, Long Term Care Insurance, and Disability Income insurance products to its members and their families.
 The Knights also offer a suite of faith-based investment solutions specifically designed for Catholic investors.

 Knights are Worldwide: Today members of the Order are found in the United States, Canada, Mexico, the Philippines, Puerto Rico, Guatemala, Panama, Cuba, Guam, Saipan, Lithuania, Ukraine, Poland, France, South Korea, the Virgin Islands, Dominican Republic and the Bahamas.
 They belong to many races and speak many different languages.
 They are diverse, yet they are one.
 Their diversity spells creativity: their unity spells strength.

 Faith in Action: In the local community, the Knights of Columbus offers men a place to lead their families and communities in faith and service and put their Faith into Action.
 Knights of Columbus members, parishes and families have the opportunity to make a meaningful difference through Supreme Council-recommended programs.
 The Faith in Action Program focuses on four areas: Faith, Community, Family, and Life.
-These are some of the activities of Council 10514 over the past year:
+These are some of the activities that Notre Dame Council 10514 conducts each fraternal year: